YAESU FT-736 MODIFICATION

 The PCB is blackened and two capacitors can be heated too much.

-Instead of two small resistors were a pair of 33 W Ω/10 types (fig»)with long strands chosen.
+Instead of two small resistors a pair of 33 W Ω/10 types (fig») with long wire ends is used.
 This produces a reduced thermal conductivity onto the PCB and a better functioning of the cooling.
-To mount the long resistors away from the PCB a jumper was removed and replaced by a "U" shaped jumper as support and contact pin.
+To install the longer resistors above the PCB a jumper was removed and replaced by a "U" shaped jumper as support and contact pin.

 Because the capacitors are still looked good they were not replaced.

-A "U" shaped jumper as support and contact pin.
+A "U" shaped jumper as support and contact pin to keep the wire wound resitors on sufficient distance of the PCB.

-In my stock was still a small 40 × 40 × 10 mm fan that fits on the inner side of the cage just between the left orange electrolytic capacitor and the right ferrite choke.
+I had in my stock a small 40 × 40 × 10 mm fan that fits on the inner side of the cage just between the left orange electrolytic capacitor and the right ferrite choke.
 So even for the security it was installed.

 To temper the fan's noise the supply voltage was reduced to about 8 Volts with 6.2 V zener diode in series to the 13.8 V plus tag on the PCB.